Structek Consulting

 Soffit chipping, rebar exposure, and overhead patching at P1 and P2 levels.

-The majority of Structek's current report volume covers structural slab repair in underground parking garages: identifying delaminated concrete, confirming rebar condition after chipping, observing bonding agent and patch material application, and documenting the repair against the specification.
-A single project produced 20 site review reports across six months of active repair work.
+The first rollout category covers structural slab repair in underground parking garages: identifying delaminated concrete, confirming rebar condition after chipping, observing bonding agent and patch material application, and documenting the repair against the specification.
+A single project in this category produced 20 Site Review Reports (also written FRR or Field Review Report) across six months of active repair work.

 20 reports · 6-month project cycle · Jan–Jun 2025